hellmarbecker/blog/_posts/2022-07-31-using-imply-pivot-with-druid-to-deduplicate-timeseries-data.markdown

 Because the average power during the first 15 minutes has been 32 watts, and during the second 15 minutes, 48 watts, you would want to show the average power output as **40 watts**.
 Keep that in mind.

-## Using an Average measure in Pivot
+## Using an Average Measure in Pivot

 From the Druid datasource, create a cube in Imply Pivot.
 Make sure it is a SQL cube, and prepopulate the dimensions and measures: